madflojo/blog/bencane/content/post/dont-mock-a-db-use-docker-compose/index.md

 #### Linking our services

 While it's great to be able to launch our Cassandra cluster locally with one simple command.
 What we really want to do, is have our cluster automatically start whenever our tests are run.
-To do this we can edit our `tests` service and add the `dependency` configuration.
+To do this we need to tell Compose that our `tests` service depends on the `cassandra` and `cassandra-primary` services.
+We can accomplish this by editing our `tests` service and adding the `depends_on` configuration.

 ```yaml
   tests: